-Bordered by Ontario, Saskatchewan, the Northwest Territories, Hudson Bay and the United States, Manitoba is one of the three Prairie provinces and is located in the centre of Canada.
+Bordered by Ontario, Saskatchewan, Nunavut, Hudson Bay and the United States, Manitoba is one of the three Prairie provinces and is located in the centre of Canada.
 Manitoba is known as the “land of 100,000 lakes.”
 The major rivers of western Canada give Manitoba 90 percent of the hydro-electric potential of the Prairie region.
 The northern topography is heavily glaciated and covered in forest, dominated by pine, hemlock and birch.

 Manitoba is distinguished principally by its parks, thousands of acres of wilderness, lakes, rivers and forests that boast wonderful scenery, great hikes and hundreds of kilometres of canoe routes.
 Manitoba’s provincial parks include the dramatic landscapes and difficult whitewater canoe routes of the remote Atikaki Wilderness Park, the lakeside marshes and forests of Hecla Park, and yet more canoe routes in Duck Mountain Park, which is also noted for its fishing.